Best Board Games For Winter Fun

 The Bad: Only two players, kids who aren’t drawn to slow strategy games might be bored

-I’m always leery of anything touting itself as a “hilarious party game,” but we actually had a lot of fun playing this card game of comparisons.
+I’m always leery of anything touting itself as a “hilarious party game,” but we actually had a lot of fun playing Apples to Apples Junior, this card game of comparisons.
 Players hold Red Apple Cards with words on them like “Unicorn” or “Ghosts,” then the judge (a position that alternates each turn) plays a Green Apple card with a one-word characteristic on it like “Chewy” or “Scary.”
 Players must then play the card they think is the best match and the judge determines who’s right.

 The fun part is when the players try to convince the judge why their word works best.
 One of the best lines from our game was Jack telling me, “Swamps totally works with Relaxed because alligators are never stressed out because they do yoga!”
 Well, maybe you had to be there.
 Ages 9+.
 Price $18-22.